ivoschimani/protectpage/README.md

 # protectpage

 The Module adds Basic Auth functionality to Contao without .htaccess.
+You have the opportunity to style the authentication Page.